U/T Visa

 The new U visa and T visa policy of the Hennepin County Attorney’s Office (HCAO) removes obstacles in its former practices that can discourage noncitizen victims from reporting crimes.

-- New, easy-to-remember email address for any U visa or T visa inquiries: visa@hennepin.us
+- Easy-to-remember email address for any U visa or T visa inquiries: visa@hennepin.us

 - Trauma-Informed: The HCAO reviews a victim’s helpfulness with a trauma-informed lens

-- Victim-Centered: The HCAO no longer considers a victim’s criminal history
+- Victim-Centered: The HCAO does not consider a victim’s criminal history

-- Culturally Specific Services: The HCAO employs a diverse group of multilingual victim liaisons and is committed to culturally specific services and language access.
+- Culturally Specific Services: The HCAO employs a diverse group of multilingual victim services specialists and is committed to culturally specific services and language access.

 Full Hennepin County Attorney's Office U and T Visa Policy